John Bellairs: Books for children

-Bellairs's next novel, The House with a Clock in Its Walls (1973), was originally written as a contemporary adult fantasy.
+Bellairs's next novel was originally written as a contemporary adult fantasy.
 To improve the novel's marketability, his publisher suggested rewriting it as a young readers' book.
-The result was The House with a Clock in Its Walls, which was named as one of The New York Times Outstanding Books of 1973 and nominated for other awards.
+The result was The House with a Clock in Its Walls (1973), which was named as one of The New York Times Outstanding Books of 1973 and nominated for other awards.

 Following the success of The House with a Clock in Its Walls, Bellairs focused on writing Gothic fantasy adventures aimed at elementary and middle-school children.
 "I write scary thrillers for kids because I have the imagination of a 10-year-old," remarked Bellairs.
 "I love haunted houses, ghosts, witches, mummies, incantations, secret rituals performed by the light of the waning moon, coffins, bones, cemeteries and enchanted objects."
 Bellairs also wrote his hometown influenced his creative bent: “In my imagination I repeatedly walk up and down the streets of the beautiful old Michigan town where I grew up.
 It’s full of old Victorian mansions and history, and it would work on the creative mind of any kid.”

 Writing for The New York Times, Marilyn Stasio characterized Bellairs' children's books as fast-paced, spooky adventures involving "believable and likeable" characters, generally a child and an older person (usually a "lovable eccentric") who are friends and must go on adventures and solve a mystery involving supernatural elements such as ghosts and wicked sorcerers.
 Beyond these supernatural elements, Bellairs's novels evoked "a child's concern with comfort and security in his real world," addressing childhood fears of abandonment, loneliness, and bullying, as well as coming of age.
 His stories are described as spooky but ultimately reassuring as the characters conquer evil through friendship.

 The books have proved especially popular among middle-grade readers between the ages of 9 and 13 but also have significant young adult and adult readerships.

 Posthumous sequels

 On his death in 1991, Bellairs left behind two unfinished manuscripts and two one-page synopses for future adventures.
 The Bellairs estate commissioned Brad Strickland to complete the two unfinished manuscripts and to write novels based on the two one-page outlines.
 These became The Ghost in the Mirror; The Vengeance of the Witch-finder; The Drum, the Doll, and the Zombie; and The Doom of the Haunted Opera, respectively.
 Starting in 1996 with The Hand of the Necromancer, Strickland began writing his own stories based on the established characters.

-Strickland announced in spring 2005 that new adventures of the Bellairs characters were under way, following contract negotiations with the Bellairs estate and a two-year absence since his last-published novel.
+Strickland announced in spring 2005 that new adventures of the Bellairs' characters were under way, following contract negotiations with the Bellairs' estate and a two-year absence since his last-published novel.
 The first of these new adventures was The House Where Nobody Lived, which was published on October 5, 2006.
+All told, thirteen sequels to Bellairs' books have been written by Strickland.